gsoft-inc/sg-orbit/packages/react-components/README.md

 #### Tests

-Tests stories are for written to validate the specifications of a component with automated visual tests.
+Tests stories are written to validate the specifications of a component with automated visual tests.
 Every specifications of the component must match at least one story.
-The specifications stories are validated [every night](https://circleci.com/gh/gsoft-inc) with [Chromatic QA](https://www.chromaticqa.com/) for visual regression issues.
+The specifications stories are validated [every night](https://circleci.com/gh/gsoft-inc) with [Chromatic](https://www.chromaticqa.com/) for visual regression issues.

 Storybook is a fantastic tool for visual testing because a story is essentially a test specification.